-- Brief description of session including the theoretical grounding of the session/paper, and its relevance to the theme and interests of the conference (500 words maximum without references)
+- Brief description of session including the theoretical grounding of the session/paper, and its relevance to the theme and interests of the conference.

-The description should include, and will be evaluated based on the following four criteria:
+The description should include, and will be evaluated based on the following three criteria:

 - Significance of the topic/concern within RECE’s foci on research, theory, practice, policy, advocacy and/or activism